isaacs/minimatch/README.md

 When a match is not found by `minimatch.match`, return a list containing the pattern itself if this option is set.
 When not set, an empty list is returned if there are no matches.

+### magicalBraces

+This only affects the results of the `Minimatch.hasMagic` method.

+If the pattern contains brace expansions, such as `a{b,c}d`, but no other magic characters, then the `Minipass.hasMagic()` method will return `false` by default.
+When this option set, it will return `true` for brace expansion as well as other magic glob characters.

 ### matchBase